Bill Posey FL-08

 Public health

-Posey is a proponent of the debunked theory that vaccines cause autism.[40][41]
-He wrote a foreword for Robert F. Kennedy Jr.‘s 2015 book Thimerosal: Let the Science Speak, which espoused the debunked theory that thimerosal causes autism.[42]
+Posey is a proponent of the theory that vaccines cause autism.[40][41]
+He wrote a foreword for Robert F. Kennedy Jr.‘s 2015 book Thimerosal: Let the Science Speak, which espoused the theory that thimerosal causes autism.[42]

 Tax reform